Policies

 8.1.
 The Customer purchases Business VoIP communications services (SIP trunking) and distributes them for use by its own end users within its institution.

 8.2 A commissioned voice service may only be used by the Customer.
-The Customer may not resell or distribute the service to third parties, unless approved by ITA PARATUS.
+The Customer may not resell or distribute the service to third parties unless approved byInternet Technologies Angola, S.A..

 8.3 The Business VoIP communications service (SIP trunking) is a value-added IP trunk service for use by end users and provides services for making low-cost VoIP voice calls and the possibility of receiving low-cost VoIP voice calls.

-8.4 The system may consist of the software and hardware required to support the Business VoIP communications service (SIP trunking), including the Gateway or PBX-IP, rack space, 24×7 power and HVAC (heating, ventilation and air conditioning).
-ITA PARATUS is responsible for configuring and maintaining the system.
-Power and HVAC are the responsibility of the customer.
+8.4 The system may consist of the software and hardware required to support the Business VoIP communications service (SIP trunking), including the Gateway or PBX-IP, rack space, 24×7 power, and HVAC (heating, ventilation, and air conditioning).
+The configuration and maintenance of the system is the responsibility ofInternet Technologies Angola, S.A..
+Power and HVAC are the responsibility of the Customer.

 8.5 Any number provided (DID) is being rented and not sold, and you do not obtain any right or title to the DID under this contract.
 The number is not portable to other service providers.
-The number is not to be used with any device other than the equipment in which it was installed by ITA PARATUS.
-ITA PARATUS reserves the right to change, cancel or modify the number from time to time.
+The number is not to be used with any device other than the equipment on which it was installed byInternet Technologies Angola, S.A..Internet Technologies Angola, S.A. reserves the right to change, cancel, or modify the number.

 8.6 The Business VoIP service may not allow emergency services if the Customer has not ensured that it works properly.